I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 An editorial in Boulder Weekly states its premise clearly in its title: “Earl Turner Has an Ally in the White House.”

-Joel Dyer writes that U.S. President Donald Trump “has brought his own brand of racist conspiracy theories into the ... mix and given them mass exposure as only a sitting president could.”
+Joel Dyer writes that former U.S. President Donald Trump “has brought his own brand of racist conspiracy theories into the . . . mix and given them mass exposure as only a sitting president could.”

-Trump has given up all pretense of using dog-whistle phrases; at his rallies he goes full bull-horn in talking about a Hispanic invasion.
+Trump gave up all pretense of using dog-whistle phrases; at his rallies, he goes full bull-horn in talking about a Hispanic invasion.
 He has Tweeted about California’s law providing sanctuary to undocumented immigrants as a “ridiculous, crime infested & breeding concept.”
 He has talked about illegal immigrants (people he actually employs at some of his golf courses) as “animals.”

 Words such as “infestation,” “breeding,” and “animals” come straight out of Earl Turner’s playbook.

-- In July 2019, FBI Director Christopher Wray told the U.S. Congress that the majority of the agency’s domestic-terrorism investigations involve white supremacy movements.
+- In July 2019, then-FBI Director Christopher Wray told the U.S. Congress that the majority of the agency’s domestic terrorism investigations involve white supremacy movements.

 - The Southern Poverty Law Center says that in 2018 it was tracking a total of 1,020 hate groups.
 New Mexico is the only state to have no such organizations, while California has the most with 83.

 - “William L. Pierce, 68; Ex-Rocket Scientist Became White Supremacist.”
 Jeffrey Gettleman, Los Angeles Times, July 24, 2002.

 - “Alt History.”
 J.M.
 Berger, The Atlantic, September 16, 2016.

 - “Oklahoma City Bombing.”
 FBI, undated.